 Yes, let’s go there, to the fact that in the realm of love and relationship, many, many well-intentioned commitments end.
-There’s a normality to it all these days, though the stats aren’t actually as awful as the 50% divorce rate we’ve been hearing about for the past few decades.
-That’s partly because GenXers are staying together longer so far than boomers did, and millennials are proceeding with caution.
+There’s a normality to it all these days.
+Though the statistics aren’t actually as awful as the 50% divorce rate we’ve been hearing about for the past few decades.
+That’s partly because committed GenXers are staying together longer so far than Boomers did, and millennials are proceeding with caution.

 But we’re exploring so much in relationship these days, including or especially ourselves.
 Exploring our own growth.
 Along the way, committed relationships, for all their beautiful beginnings, do often end.
 And yes, I say those endings matter.
 They matter a great deal.

 As daunting as this may sound in any given situation, I say it’s in fact essential that they’re done well, with kindness and gentleness, honoring both what was and what is.
 It’s possible.
 The truth really does set us free.

 Of course, even aided by gentleness, endings burn like hell.
 But the pain burns cleanest when we’re as kind to one another as possible in the process.
 It helps us heal.
 And heal we do.

 Because life is long, and we want—we are determined—to love and be loved well.
 The truth is that our expectations are often astronomical!
 And just like every other form of freedom in our 21st century lives, we’re as free in the realm of love as we believe ourselves to be.
 Free to pursue what we want most.